Skip to content

 Challenges in implementing risk mitigation strategies include resistance to change, insufficient resources, and external factors beyond the project team's control.

-4. Is risk management relevant only for large projects?
+Is risk management only relevant for large-scale projects?

 No, risk management is essential for projects of all sizes.
 In other words, risk mapping in projects emphasizes adapting risk management strategies to the scope and complexity of the project and the business.

-5. How can project managers stay updated on evolving risk management practices?
+How can project managers stay up-to-date on evolving risk management practices?

 Heloise Pontes